aigjermo/multicast-presentation/src/d-layers.md

 . . .

-Somewhere between, where some nodes act as gateways
+Somewhere between, where some nodes act as gateways.

 . . .